2001 Miami Hurricanes football team: Rankings

+Game summaries

-at Penn State
+At Penn State

 The Hurricanes began the season with a nationally televised primetime win over Penn State in Beaver Stadium.
 With a 30-0 halftime Miami lead, Coker pulled his starters and Miami cruised in the second half to a 33–7 victory.
 The 26-point margin tied for Penn State's worst home loss under Joe Paterno.

 Rutgers

 Miami followed up the victory with wins over Rutgers, Pitt, and Troy State.